ismamz/Sticky.framerfx/README.md

 This is useful, for example, if you want to perform an animation between the two states.

 #### ⚠️ Important

-Frames in Framer X sometimes doesn't has a top value, this happen because the element has "Pin bottom" alignment on canvas.
+Frames in Framer X sometimes doesn't has a top value, this happen because the element has **Pin bottom** alignment on canvas.
 In that case, the component will calculate the top position based on his height and bottom position and also from parents layout values.
-It's recomendable to change `StickyElement` and parents frames alignment to "Pin top", it's more efficient and will work correctly.
+It's recomendable to change `StickyElement` and parents frames alignment to **Pin top**, it's more efficient and will work correctly.

 **Notes:**

+* You can set a `offset` parameter to each sticky element.
 * You can set multiple `StickyElement` within scroll content frame.
 * It works with `StickyElement` nested on other elements.
 * It only works for vertical scroll.

-### Customize

-You can set a `offset` parameter to each sticky element.

 ### Changelog